 [But there are always other ways to Travel The World Without Spending Too Much Money]

-Conclusion: Keeping Indian condition in mind, Southeast Asia wins over value for money and ease of travel, and with our weak Indian Passport in hand, which has no say in the outer world, Southeast Asia becomes even more lucrative.
+Conclusion: Keeping Indian conditions in mind, Southeast Asia wins over value for money and ease of travel, and with a weak Indian Passport in our hand, which has no say in the outer world, Southeast Asia becomes unwillingly lucrative.
 But, that doesn’t mean Europe should not be given consideration.
 I mean the kind of quality of experiences Europe offers, no other continent in the world does that.

 Lonely Planet defines Europe in a few words as “A fairytale castle” or, “a voyage through history”, and there’s a reason for it.
 Here, beautiful Europe, in pictures…